 https://maps.app.goo.gl/Q5RCzdpJrSECUxRFA

 Before there was the Academic Advising Center here, there was Johnson Hall, a multi-purpose building that burned down in 1987 after a grease fire started in a food service kitchen.
-Within Johnson Hall at the time was The Rat, or The Rathskeller, which opened in 1969 as the first campus venue serving beer with food and live music -- then German music.
+Within Johnson Hall at the time was The Rat, or The Rathskeller, which opened in 1969 as the first campus venue serving beer with food and live music -- at that time German music.
 The German beer hall theme was short-lived, though, traded out for a 700-capacity concert venue serving beer.

 Mudcrutch (including future Heartbreakers Tom Petty, Mike Campbell and Benmont Tench) played here several times in 1971, 1972 and 1973.
 Road Turkey (including future Heartbreaker Stan Lynch) and RGF (including future Heartbreaker Ron Blair) also performed here during these years.